 - Break large files into smaller chunks

 - Ensure your file takes the shortest path to your cloud storage by relying on a Content Ingestion Network

 - Upload asynchronously to mitigate disruptions to your user experience.

 Through Filestack’s new uploading API, you can chunk files and upload asynchronously, eliminating the risk of timeouts between client and server.
 Also, to make it possible for all developers to utilize regional storage without having to build your own extensive infrastructure, we recently released the Filestack Content Ingestion Network (CIN), which anyone can use to increase international file upload speeds up to 10x with the click of a button.
-Please contact us for more info.
-Additionally, you can choose to upload files direct to S3 storage, without passing through any other infrastructure, ensuring speed and security.
+Additionally, you can choose to upload files direct to S3 storage, without passing through any other infrastructure, ensuring speed and secure file upload best practices.

 Filestack’s team of 20+ dedicated engineers work hard to ensure the speed and safety of your file uploads.
 We are constantly researching, learning, and improving our file infrastructure to ensure that your application only uses the best.
 Reach out to us:Contact Sales